blackboard/anthologydevdocs/docs/developer-portal/production-groups-rest-api-and-site-reg-limits.md

 We provide a default of six sites to be registered in total.

-Each developer group has a quota of the maximum number of Blackboard Learn sites that can access the group's applications, regardless of number of applications.
+Each developer group has a quota of the maximum number of Blackboard LMS sites that can access the group's applications, regardless of number of applications.
 You are responsible for keeping track of the sites where your Learn REST Application is installed.
 The client receives an error message if they install your REST application, and the site quota is exceeded for the developer group that manages it.
 The error message typically reads something like: